Pool Fence Installation in Monmouth County, NJ

 We visit your property and review your township's specific pool barrier requirements.
 You choose between aluminum, vinyl, and mesh pool fence options.
 We provide an all-inclusive price covering all code-compliance elements — no deposit required.

 We order pool-code-specific panels, self-closing hinges, and self-latching hardware from Eastern Ornamental or Illusions Fence.
-Permit applications and utility mark-outs run concurrently so the project stays on schedule.
+Utility mark-outs run concurrently.
+Note: permit applications are the homeowner's responsibility — we'll advise on what's required and which office to contact so the project stays on schedule.

 Installation & Inspection Prep